 There are two main categories of chemical exfoliants: Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs)

-Each has unique properties that make them fit for certain skin types and skin issues but they also have similar benefits such as:
+Each have unique properties that make them fit for certain skin types and skin issues but they also have similar benefits such as:

 AHAs are water-soluble acids that naturally occur in substances such as milk, grapes and sugar cane.
 These compounds have really tiny molecules that work by penetrating the skin’s surface and melting the intercellular bonds that hold it together, helping the skin’s natural shedding process.